Sameer-Shaikh-169/Node_Project/README.md

 Which will open the Vscode where it will be easier to run Docker and Terraform

-I've used cAdvisor with Docker Compose for monitoring
+I've used cAdvisor with Docker Compose for monitoring the resource usage (CPU, memory) of the running containers.

+We've used Docker Compose file to define and orchestrate the application's services

 To run the Docker Compose File use this Command : ```docker-compose up --build```